-A Joint Public Meeting, will be held on January 16th, 2020 at the Rotary Complex in Stratford.
+A Joint Public Meeting, will be held on January 16th, 2020 at the Rotary Complex in Stratford (a copy of the notice is attached as Appendix "A").
 This meeting will provide information about the proposed municipal boundary adjustment and will provide an opportunity to hear from interested parties.